Yengo National Park, New South Wales, Australia: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types I. It's important that you get the correct kind.
-Many adapters available are simply plugs and require your devices to change the voltage themselves.
-If your devices can't do that they could get fried.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types I. Ensure that you find the necessary type.
+A lot of adapters available are simply plugs and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one should work in most places.

 June